pogh/Code-2019.06-SlowLogETL/README.md

 ### Database Project

 This is not about Database Projects per se, but I can really recommend considering them.
 You can put your databases into source control and all those other good things that come with that.
-In this project, I’ve created two tables and a stored procedure.
+In this project, I’ve created two schemas, one to hold the staging tables and stored procedure, and one to hold the results.

 ![ProjectDatabase](./images/ProjectDatabase.png)